atulrawatk/anywhere_loader/README.md

 # Anywhere Loader

-A Flutter package that provides an easy-to-use overlay loader using GetX, allowing users to display a loading indicator without manually managing overlays or stacks.
-The loader supports customization such as font size, color, font family, and custom widgets.
+A simple and customizable overlay loader built using Flutter.
+No need for manual Stack or complex state management—just plug and play with AnywhereLoader.

 ## Features